urbit/developers.urbit.org/content/guides/core/hoon-school/P-stdlib-io.md

 +++
-title = "Text Processing II"
+title = "16.
+Text Processing II"
 weight = 10
 nodes = [185]
 objectives = ["Identify tanks, tangs, wains, walls, and similar formatted printing data structures.", "Interpret logging message structures (`%leaf`, `$rose`, `$palm`).", "Interpolate to tanks with `><` syntax.", "Produce useful error annotations using `~|` sigbar."]
 +++

-#   Text Processing II

 _This module will elaborate on text representation in Hoon, including formatted text and `%ask` generators.
 It may be considered optional and skipped if you are speedrunning Hoon School._